Immigration

 The major parties do not have a coherent immigration plan that will address the current challenges of housing, cost of living, and employment.

-The immigration program should focus on enhancing workforce productivity and assimilating into local communities.
+The immigration program should focus on enhancing workforce productivity and assimilating immigrants into local communities.

-There should be a focus on encouraging immigrants to move to regional areas and less emphasis on the student intake.
+There should be an emphasis on encouraging immigrants to move to regional areas and less emphasis on the student intake.

 People First propose the following changes: